-1. Check the cooling mode for the heat pump in the same manner as above.
+- Check the cooling mode for the heat pump in the same manner as above.
 The reversing valve is energized when the thermostat is placed in the cooling position.
 A clicking sound should be noticeable from the reversing valve.
-By lowering the temperature setting to call for cooling, the contactor is energized.
+By lowering the temperature setting to call for cooling, the contractor is energized.
 The compressor, blower and fan should then be running.
-After the colling mode is checked out, turn the thermostat system switch to "OFF".

-- Turn the thermostat system switch to "HEAT" and fan switch to "AUTO". - 3.
+After the cooling mode is checked out, turn the thermostat system switch to "OFF". - 2.
+Turn the thermostat system switch to "HEAT" and fan switch to "AUTO". - 3.
 Slowly raise the heating temperature setting.
 When the heating first stage makes contact, stop raising the temperature setting.
 The compressor, blower and fan should now be running with the reversing valve in the de-energized (heating) position.
 After giving the unit time to settle out, make sure the unit is supplying heated air. - 4.
-If the outdoor ambient is above 80°F, the unit may trip on its high-pressure cutout when in heating mode.
+If the outdoor ambient is above 80°F, the unit may trip on its high pressure cut out when in heating mode.
 The compressor should stop.
-The heating cycle must be thoroughly checked, so postpone the test to another day when conditions are more suitable but, DO NOT FAIL TO TEST. - If unit operates properly in the heating cycle, raise the temperature setting until the heating second stage makes contact.
+The heating cycle must be thoroughly checked, so postpone the test to another day when conditions are more suitable.
+DO NOT FAIL TO TEST. - If the outdoor ambient is low and the unit operates properly in the heating cycle, you may check the pressure cutout operation by blocking off the indoor return air until the unit trips. - If unit operates properly in the heating cycle, raise the temperature setting until the heating second stage makes contact.
 Supplemental resistance heat, if installed should now come on.
-Make sure it operates properly.
+Ensure all heaters energize.

-NOTE: 5-Ton 13.4 SEER2 models have two stages of compressor heat.
+NOTE: 15.2 SEER2 models have two stages of compressor heat.
 During resistance heat test, increase temperature setting until third stage heat is energized.